 Walt Disney World may be in the middle of Florida but that doesn’t mean you can’t enjoy some island life.
-‘Ohana Character Dining at Walt Disney World is a family style character dining experience located at Disney’s Polynesian Village Resort.
+‘Ohana Character Breakfast at Walt Disney World is a family style character dining experience located at Disney’s Polynesian Village Resort.
 It has a Hawaiian theme and focuses around the Lilo & Stich movie.
 I was so happy we added this to our Disney vacation.
-We loved it and had a great time enjoying the food and meeting the characters at ‘Ohana.
+We loved it and had a great time enjoying the food and meeting the characters at the ‘Ohana character breakfast.

 If you have seen the movie Lilo & Stitch you know ‘Ohana means family and family means never left behind or forgotten.
 This quote is awesome.
 It sums up what family is all about.
 We are all in this together.
 This movie is one of our favorites because it really does focus on the importance of family.